Logo

 If you want to keep possession of your art and Enness secures an offer that will allow you to do so (in line with local laws), other factors need to be measured.
 Your art will need to be regularly appraised so the lender can ensure it remains undamaged, authentic and it hasn’t dropped in value.
 Because this requires more of an investment from your lender in terms of appraisals and valuations, and the loan carries more risk because the art isn’t in their care, you will pay more for this type of fine art finance.
 Insurance will also be a significant consideration, and you will need to seek expert guidance on coverage in what is both a delicate and unusual situation.
 You will want to ensure additional insurance and higher loan costs will make sense for you from a financial perspective.

 As with any loan, there are consequences if you default.
-Lenders generally offer fine art finance at around 40% (in exceptional cases, sometimes a little more) of the value of your artwork.
+Lenders generally offer fine art finance between 30%- 40% (in exceptional cases, sometimes a little more) of the value of your artwork.
 The low loan-to-value ratio reflects the risk lenders take on and the fluctuating value and demand for fine art: lenders need to ensure they have a margin if the art’s price drops rapidly during the period of your loan.
 Lenders will sell art as a last resort, but it has happened, and if they do so, you stand to lose much more than you have borrowed.
 Understanding the risks of art-backed finance and having a solid exit plan is imperative.
 By doing so, many individuals are hugely successful in using this type of finance.

 How you plan to exit an art-backed loan will be essential to getting the best loan.
 While you can sell your artwork to raise funds to pay off your loan, many people wish to retain their art to benefit from the long-term appreciation it offers.
 Lenders are keen to do business and are generally happy if you opt for this route.
 However, you will need to have a solid game plan in place that Enness can present to lenders, detailing how you plan to pay back the loan with other funds.